eliquinox/jLOB/README.md

 `gradle bookService`

-This will start the service on `http://localhost:4567`.
+This will start the orderbook service on `http://localhost:4567`.

-Import `jLOB.postman_collection.json` into Postman to start exploring the API.
+Import `jLOB.postman_collection.json` into [Postman](https://www.getpostman.com/) to start exploring the API.

 _jLOB_ supports the following endpoints: